 Coffee Culture in Morocco

 Coffee has been a part of the landscape in Morocco for centuries.
 Coffee was originally introduced to the nation by Arabic traders.
 However, by the 18th century, much of the nation’s coffee came through Europe.
 Not long after its introduction, unique coffee rituals developed, not unlike what you find with mint tea in the region.
+Drinking coffee in Morocco is a social activity that symbolizes community and hospitality, contrasting with the predominant tea culture.

 Originally, cafés in Morocco were predominately used by male coffee drinkers.
 It was incredibly rare to see women in the establishments.
 Instead, it was a place where men could gather as friends, conduct business, or relax.
 While local women are now more inclined to spend time at cafés enjoying coffee, partially due to female tourists making it seem more acceptable, it isn’t uncommon for many cafés to still have far more men than women within their walls.
+Moroccan mint tea is considered the national drink, and Arabic coffee also holds significant cultural importance.

 Generally speaking, the best coffee in Morocco relies on traditional Arabic roasting methods.
 One approach that’s remained part of the equation for centuries is roasting over a charcoal fire and grinding the beans using a mortar and pestle.
 The approach also involves roasting and grinding the beans right before use, resulting in the best overall flavor.